johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 });
 ```

 We've now completed our requestor and responder, and can test them out.
 While I only reviewed the `'/get-customers'` message flow above, the code also implements the `'/add-customer'` message.
 Run the code now by following [these instructions](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/README.md#part-1-introduction-and-setup).
 Here's what it looks like.
-In this video clip, the Faye broker is running in the top pane, the `customerService` app is running in the middle pane, and the `customerApp` app is running in the lower pane (and if you're curious, this is [tmux](https://github.com/tmux/tmux); you can get my setup [here](https://github.com/johnbiundo/nest-nats-sample#pro-tip-use-tmux-optional)).
+In this video clip, the Faye broker is running in the top pane, the `customerService` app is running in the middle pane, and the `customerApp` app is running in the lower pane (and if you're curious, this is running in the [tmux](https://github.com/tmux/tmux) virtual terminal; you can get my setup [here](https://github.com/johnbiundo/nest-nats-sample#pro-tip-use-tmux-optional) if you're interested).

 ![Native App Demo](./assets/faye-basic-demo2.gif 'Native App Demo')
 <figcaption><a name="faye-basic-demo"></a>Screen Capture: Native App Demo</figcaption>

 ### What's Next

-In [Part 2](https://dev.to/nestjs/part-2-basic-server-component-5313-temp-slug-6221883?preview=2f3ceab6d03c32bc1d00e56a907f4c2e87b388b516d6009c5c72a6f5a31ef8da2a310c035b7b0a84cd9760ab2ac5d241dd2ceaceaf807ba1e745bbb9), we'll write and test a basic version of the Nest transporter's **server** component.
+In [Part 2](https://dev.to/nestjs/part-2-basic-server-component-5313-temp-slug-6221883?preview=2f3ceab6d03c32bc1d00e56a907f4c2e87b388b516d6009c5c72a6f5a31ef8da2a310c035b7b0a84cd9760ab2ac5d241dd2ceaceaf807ba1e745bbb9), we'll write and test a basic version of the Faye transporter's **server** component.
 This is the component that runs in the context of a **microservice listener** to enable apps to function as Nest responders (these terms and concepts are discussed extensively in the [NestJS Microservices in Action](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3) series).
-We'll use this to build a simple Nest responder (microservice) app that will replace the native `customerApp` we just built, responding to our customer-related messages.
+We'll test this component by using it in a simple Nest responder (microservice) app.
+That Nest microservice app will replace the native `customerApp` we just built, and we'll make sure it responds to the exact same customer-related messages.

 Feel free to ask questions, make comments or suggestions, or just say hello in the comments below.
 And join us at [Discord](https://discord.gg/nestjs) for more happy discussions about NestJS.
 I post there as _Y Prospect_.